nearform/the-fastify-workshop/slides.md

 - Change `index.js` so that it:

-  - Registers the `fastify-jwt` plugin using a hardcoded string as the `secret` property of the plugin's configuration options
+  - Registers the `@fastify/jwt` plugin using a hardcoded string as the `secret` property of the plugin's configuration options

 ---

 # Step 7: Solution

 ```js
 // index.js
 import Fastify from 'fastify'